MWERGEN/BTree/README.md

 This repository contains the python files creating a tool for visualizing a balanced Tree.
 You need to install the required packages and afterwards, you can easily run the main.py file.

-For more information, check our documentation.
+For more information, check our german documentation.
 Just open the file 'dokumentation.pdf'.